Kinney County Vehicle Impound Guide

 - Have someone else pick it up: Designate a licensed driver to retrieve the vehicle.

-- They need: Their valid driver's license, written authorization from you (a signed note stating they have permission to pick up the vehicle), and the vehicle's title or registration.
+- They need: Their valid driver's license, a signed authorization letter from you (a signed note stating they have permission to pick up the vehicle), and the vehicle title or registration.

 Timeline